SagaCharya/ecommerce-api/README.md

 - User registration and login
 - Product management (create, read, update, delete)
-- Shopping cart functionality (add, remove items)
+- Shopping cart functionality (add, remove items, read)
 - Checkout process with payment processing using Stripe
 - JWT authentication for secure endpoints
+- Rest Client to test all the endpoints.

 ## Technologies Used